sictweb/web700/notes/week11.md

 #### Model Relationships / Associations

-As we know from our work in earlier semesters, tables (models) can be **related** using foreign key relationships / [associations](http://docs.sequelizejs.com/class/lib/associations/base.js~Association.html).
-For example, say we have a table of **Users** and a table of **Tasks**, where each User could have **1 ore more** Tasks.
+As we know from our work in earlier semesters, tables (models) can be **related** using foreign key relationships / [associations](https://sequelize.org/master/class/lib/associations/base.js~Association.html).
+For example, say we have a table of **Users** and a table of **Tasks**, where each User could have **1 or more** Tasks.
 To enforce this relationship, we would add an additional column on the Tasks table as a foreign-key to the Users table, since 1 or more Tasks could belong to a specific user.
 For example, "Task 1", "Task 2" and "Task 3" could all belong to "User 1", whereas "Task 4" and "Task 5" may belong to "User 2".

-Using Sequelize models, we can easily define this relationship using the [hasMany()](http://docs.sequelizejs.com/manual/tutorial/associations.html#one-to-many-associations) method on our User model (since "User has many Task(s)"), for example:
+Using Sequelize models, we can easily define this relationship using the [hasMany()](https://sequelize.org/master/class/lib/associations/has-many.js~HasMany.html) method on our User model (since "User has many Task(s)"), for example:

 ```javascript
 // Define our "User" and "Task" models